Foster Care Title IV-E

 Records

-Retention requirements for records are covered by the provision of 45 CFR SSSS75.361-365 and generally must be retained for three years from the submission date of the final expenditure report.
+All records are to be maintained in accordance with 45 CFR 75.361-365.
 Formula Grants: States and tribes must maintain all financial and programmatic records necessary for the proper and efficient operation of the program, including records of applications, determinations of eligibility, utilization of awarded grants and other funds for the provision of financial assistance and allocated indirect and direct administrative and training costs in accordance with written guidance from the Administration for Children and Families.

 Other Assistance Considerations